osotechie/ha_aapalarm/README.md

 ## 📖 Overview

-This is a HACS integration for ArrowHead Alarm Systems, allowing you to integrate your AAP alarm into Home Assistant, giving you access to control your alarm panel, outputs and use zone sensors in your home automations.
+This is a HACS integration for Arrowhead Alarm Systems, allowing you to integrate your AAP alarm into Home Assistant, giving you access to control your alarm panel, outputs and use zone sensors in your home automations.

 To use this integration with Home Assistant you must have an AAP alarm with one of the following modules to allow this integration to communicate with your alarm: